bit-gpt/registry/coder-tabby-codegen-2b/README.md

 ### 🔎 Quality Benchmarks

-We evaluate our models on two code generation benchmark: HumanEval and MTPB.
+The model has been evaluated on two code generation benchmarks: HumanEval and MTPB.
 Please refer to the <a href='https://arxiv.org/abs/2203.13474' target='_blank'>paper</a> for more details.

 ### 🚫 Limitations and Biases